arvidn/libtorrent/docs/dht_rss.rst

 item in the list is announced.
 The list is terminated with an ID of all zeros.

-The ID an items is announced to is determined by the SHA1 hash of the bencoded representation of the item iteself.
+The ID an items is announced to is determined by the SHA1 hash of the bencoded representation of the item itself.
 This contains all fields in the item, except the signature.
 The only mandatory fields in an item are ``next``, ``key`` and ``sig``.

 The ``key`` field MUST match the public key of the list head node.
 The ``sig`` field